 Carlisle Castle is over 900 years old and welcomes visitors and here you can even see where Mary Queen Of Scots was held prisoner by her cousin all those centuries ago.
 It is here also that the Tullie House Museum and Art Gallery along with the ancient Cathedral proudly stand in Carlisle's Historic Quarter.

 In contrast to the centuries old buildings and quieter traditional shops, there are a wealth of modern and themed stores and restaurants which cater for all ages and preferences.

 Carlisle has a fantastic sense of community and with good schools and is proving to be both a popular and sought after destination.

-The property market is buoyant and always has a variety of wonderful homes on offer but as with most places, post pandemic, prices are heading upwards.
-However, prices are much lower than in comparison with other areas of the country with the average property selling at around £160,000.
+The property market is buoyant and always has a variety of wonderful homes on offer with prices much lower than in comparison with other areas of the country.

 Check out our full and comprehensive list of upcoming events.